franos-cm/dilithium-comparison/README.md

 # 1. Introduction

 Although a plethora of work exists detailing different hardware-accelerated implementations of Dilithium, the source code for them are tipically not found online.
 The only exceptions found are the two projects presented here: *A Hard Crystal - Implementing Dilithium on Reconfigurable Hardware* [2], and *High-Performance Hardware Implementation of CRYSTALS-Dilithium* [3].
-These works follow somewhat different strategies in implementing Dilithium, makint it interesting to compare them, not only in terms of latency and resource usage, but also from a qualitative perspective.
+These works follow somewhat different strategies in implementing Dilithium, making it interesting to compare them, not only in terms of latency and resource usage, but also from a qualitative perspective.

 > ℹ️ **Note**
 >